 This is a great income stream for you.
-They are going to go out and be little money makers for you.
-ESPECIALLY if you treat them right and take great care of them.
-Make it possible for them to go out, put transactions together, bring them back, and hand them off to your administrative team.
+They are going to go out and be money makers for you.
+ESPECIALLY if you take great care of them.
+Make it possible for them to work with all buyer leads, show property, negotiate the contacts, and hand off the paperwork to your administrative team.
 You’ll EACH make a TON more money, workless, and enjoy what you do more.

 In fact, good Buyer’s Agents will do about two transactions per month each.

 A pretty good Buyer’s Agent will do three to four transactions per month.